glenasmith/glenasmith.github.io/guava/guava.md

 These slides are done in [Reveal.js](http://lab.hakim.se/reveal-js/#/).

-Each section is a "Top Level" slide, then use down arrows to dive deeper
+Each Guava section is a "top level" slide, down arrow to dive deeper

 Press the ESC key to go overview